 In 2016 the university of Durham, UK, did a survey about ‘resting’ – guess what the top 5 resting activities are – I list them here.

 Reading (58 per cent)

 Being in the natural environment (53.1 per cent)

 Being on their own (52.1 per cent)

 Listening to music (40.6 per cent)

 Doing nothing in particular (40 per cent)

-The good news is that ‘resting’ can be learned.
+What all these resting activities show is that people crave occasionally solitude.
+We need to get away from the world around us.
+No interactions with others, no stress, no communication, not thinking about others’ problems, wants and needs – just being in and enjoying the moment, daydreaming and no care in the world.
+This is rest – without guilt!The good news is that ‘resting’ can be learned.
 There is no use of spending days in bed without any conscious benefits – that is not resting, this is lazying around.
 Resting only works when you are otherwise busy.
 The main objectives are to ease muscle tension and to lower your heart rate.
 Take a deep breath, exhale and think calming, pleasant thoughts and relax.

 How do you successfully ‘rest’?